ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ```
 sudo apt install build-essentials libgtk-3-dev
 ```

+Note that since this project is mostly developed on widnows, some additions may occasionaly break linux compatibility.
+It can usualy be solved by commenting out the additions, or just rolling back a few commits.

 ### Windows prerequisites
 Open in Visual Studio, or use the Visual Studio Command Prompt.